March 2025·8 min read·

 LEARNINGS

-Keep the host stable and the workflow portable.
+Keep the host stable, keep the workflow portable.

-After a few rebuilds and late-night fixes, a few practices made the setup predictable: systemd for reliability, Settings Sync for instant portability, and Tailscale to avoid exposed ports.
+After a few rebuilds and late-night fixes, a few practices made the setup predictable: systemd for reliability, Settings Sync for instant portability, and Tailscale to keep ports closed.

 01

-When the server reboots at 3am for a kernel update you want code-server back automatically.
+Use systemd, not screen.
+When the server reboots at 3am for a kernel update, you want code-server back automatically.
 A proper systemd unit handles that without you thinking about it.

 02